Marble Arch: Relocation

 Buckingham Palace remained unoccupied, and for the most part unfinished, until it was hurriedly completed upon the accession of Queen Victoria in 1837.
-Within a few years, the palace was found to be too small for the large court and the Queen's expanding family.
+Within a few years, it was deemed that the palace was too small to accommodate the large court and the Queen's expanding family.
 The solution was to enlarge the palace by enclosing the cour d'honneur with a new east range.
 This façade is today the principal front and public face of the palace and shields the inner façades containing friezes and marbles matching and complementing those of the arch.

 When building work began in 1847, the arch was dismantled and rebuilt by Thomas Cubitt as a ceremonial entrance to the northeast corner of Hyde Park at Cumberland Gate.
 The reconstruction was completed in March 1851.
 A popular story says that the arch was moved because it was too narrow for the Queen's state coach to pass through, but, in fact, the Gold State Coach passed under it during Elizabeth II's coronation in 1953.

-Three small rooms inside the rebuilt arch were used as a police station from 1851 until at least 1968 (John Betjeman made a programme inside it in 1968 and referred to it as a fully functional police station).
-It firstly housed the royal constables of the Park and later the Metropolitan Police.
+Three small rooms inside the rebuilt arch were used as a police station from 1851 until at least 1968 (John Betjeman made a television programme inside it in 1968 and referred to it as a fully functional police station).
+It firstly housed officers of the Royal Parks Constabulary and later the Metropolitan Police.
 One policeman stationed there during the early 1860s was Samuel Parkes, who won the Victoria Cross in the Charge of the Light Brigade in 1854, during the Crimean War.